What is your background and what attracted you to hospitality?

 When I was at AccorHotels, my father said to me: ‘Daniel, you are experienced, do you want to join me at Motel One?’
 I didn’t want to because I was working with one of the biggest hotel chains in Europe and, at the time, Motel One was offering basic accommodation in out-of-town locations.
 But then he told me that Motel One was changing its strategy to something it called ‘budget design’.
 This meant offering very affordable hotels but equipping them in a very luxurious way with modern furniture and décor, and locating them in city centres.

 My father asked if I would manage the first hotel offering this new concept, which was opening in Berlin.
 It sounded very creative and innovative and I joined Motel One in 2007.
 I was general manager of the Berlin hotel for three years before returning to Munich to work at the company’s head office.
 I was offered the job as operations manager at the beginning of 2010, joined the board and took charge of Motel One Group’s whole operation two years later.

 What have you achieved in this role?

-Since 2012, the company has opened a further 35 across Europe, including the UK, the Czech Republic, Belgium and the Netherlands.
-We now have 53 hotels in the Group.
+Since 2012, the company has 35 new hotels across Europe, including the UK, the Czech Republic, Belgium and the Netherlands.
+The group now has 53 hotels in total.